JoenTheWizard/cpu-32bit/README.md

 Things to to add:

-- Assembler (not related to the CPU)
+- Implemention of more instructions maybe?
+(PUSH, POP etc)
 - Interrupts
 - Pipelining
-- Implemention of more instructions (PUSH, POP, JR etc)
+- Assembler (not fully related to the CPU implementation)

 Within the `readmem/` folder, it contains: